-• Estimation procedures set forth by Lyman et al. 1990.
+Estimation procedures set forth by Lyman et al. 1990.
 Handbook of Chemical Property Estimation Methods.
 American Chemical Society, Washington, DC, as described in Research Triangle Institute (RTI).
 1996.
 Chemical Properties for SCDM Development, Prepared for U.S. EPA Office of Emergency and Remedial Response.

 For organic substances, if a vapor pressure is not available, a normal boiling point is obtained from the reference hierarchy listed in Section 2.8.1.
-If the boiling point at 1 atmosphere (atm) is $<25^{\circ}$ C, a default vapor pressure of 760 Torr is used with the assumption that the substance is a gas at 25°C.
+If the boiling point at 1 atmosphere (atm) is <25°C, a default vapor pressure of 760 Torr is used with the assumption that the substance is a gas at 25°C-this approach is applied for the purposes of determining whether a substance qualifies as a gas and/or particulate for the air migration pathway and assigning a vapor pressure value in evaluating the air migration pathway gas migration potential factor value.

-If no vapor pressure is available for a substance and the normal boiling point is $\geq 25^{\circ}$ C, SCDM assumes that the substance is in a particulate form, rather than a gaseous form, and no vapor pressure is assigned.
+If no vapor pressure is available for a substance and the normal boiling point is $\geq$ 25°C, SCDM assumes that the substance is in a particulate form, rather than a gaseous form, and no vapor pressure is assigned.
 This assumption is made because the absence of a vapor pressure value often reflects an extremely low and difficult to measure (under standard conditions) value for nongaseous substances.